michellejanosi/100-days-of-code/log.md

 ### Day 3: November 26, 2020, Thursday (Thanksgiving 🇺🇸🦃)
 ##### *Python Basics*

-**Today's Progress**: Learned conditional statements, logical operators, code blocks, and scope.
+**Today's Progress**: Learned conditional statements, logical operators, and code blocks.

 **Thoughts**: Still learning the basics and getting reacclimated to programming logic.
 Found this to be a fun simple project day.